hillaryychan/COMP3231/notes/09_File-System-Internals.md

 ![approach 1](../imgs/9-28_free-space-linked-list.png)

 **Approach 2:** free space bitmaps
-We have a bit vector which uses individual bits to flag blocks which are used and which are free.
+We have a bit vector which uses individual bits to flag free and used blocks
 This will reduce the usable disk capacity
 A 16GB disk with 512 byte blocks will have a 4MB table.
 This may be too large to hold in main memory and becomes expensive to search (although optimisations are possible; e.g. a two level table)
 Concentrating (de)allocation in a portion of the bitmap has the desirable effect of concentrating access.
 It also becomes simple to find contiguous free space.